javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 alert( arr.length ); // length 2
 ```

-In the code above, `new Array(number)` has all elements `undefined`.

-To evade such surprises, we usually use square brackets, unless we really know what we're doing.
+To avoid such surprises, we usually use square brackets, unless we really know what we're doing.

 ## Multidimensional arrays